Comicbook / Foolkiller

 #3 (March, 1974) and killed in the the following issue.
 Several individuals have adopted the mantle of the Foolkiller, such as Ross G. Everbest, Greg Salinger, Kurt Gerhardt, and Mike Trace.
 Trace's incarnation appears in the Marvel MAX

 universe.
 Each incarnation modified the definition of "fool" to fit his mission.
 Everbest, being a devout Christian, sought out those whom he considered sinners.
-Salinger, on the other hand, hunted those whom he deemed lacked a poetic soul.
-Gerhardt's razor sharp definition of fool caused him to target those whom he judged to be guilty pursuing "momentary gratification" at the expense of others.
+Salinger, on the other hand, hunted those who he deemed lacked a poetic soul.
+Gerhardt's razor-sharp definition of fool caused him to target those whom he judged to be guilty of pursuing "momentary gratification" at the expense of others.

 - Absurdly Sharp Blade: Mike Trace's blade is basically a lightsaber in a katana suit, able to behead multiple mooks with a one-handed swing.

 - Accidental Hero: In the '90s mini-series, Kurt is seen as a hero by the public when he starts killing off criminals and other unsavory individuals in New York.
 Things however change when he goes after corrupt authority figures that hold an image of being benevolent, and the public begins to hate him and demand his capture. -